 Office of State Archaeology

-We protect the state’s legacy of Native American villages, colonial towns, farmsteads, and historic shipwrecks through application of state and federal archaeology laws and regulations, and by maintaining inventories of site data and artifact collections.
+We protect the state’s legacy of American Indian villages, colonial towns, farmsteads, and historic shipwrecks through application of state and federal archaeology laws and regulations, and by maintaining inventories of site data and artifact collections.
 OSA furnishes professional archaeology services to government agencies, museums, schools and the general public.
 Appreciation of our state’s cultural heritage enhances the social, educational, cultural and economic future of North Carolina.